laravel/docs/eloquent-collections.md

 <a name="method-unique"></a>
 #### `unique($key = null, $strict = false)` {.collection-method}

 The `unique` method returns all of the unique models in the collection.
-Any models of the same type with the same primary key as another model in the collection are removed:
+Any models with the same primary key as another model in the collection are removed:

     $users = $users->unique();